The Emergence of Complex Intelligent Systems and the Future of Management

 Artificial intelligence (AI) plays an increasingly important role in our society and in our lives.
 More and more infrastructures are dependent on AI.
 As a result, we are also becoming increasingly vulnerable to flaws in these systems.
-But the knowledge of how individuals, systems and organisations interact is limited.
+But the knowledge of how individuals, systems, and organizations interact is limited.

-The aim of the project is to contribute to the management of future organisations.
+The aim of the project is to contribute to the management of future organizations.

-The project will provide insights into how decisions can be made concerning complex intelligent systems, how organisations can be designed, how they can work with others in ecosystems and how to harness complexity.
+The project will provide insights into how decisions can be made concerning complex intelligent systems, how organizations can be designed, how they can work with others in ecosystems, and how to harness complexity.